Connect with us

 However, I am not another IT security professional warning you about impending doom.
 Let’s focus on getting some protection to dramatically help your IT status while not draining funds and time from your immediate focus, which is to earn revenue.

 Below are five recommendations that will dramatically reduce your chances of an IT breach when implemented correctly.
-To recap, it’s far costlier to recover from a breach than being proactive and applying some basic IT security changes to your system.
+Recovering from a breach is far more costlier than being proactive and applying some fundamental IT security changes to your system.

 1. Remove All Local Admin Rights From Your Staff’s Computer Accounts

-I am guessing that your staff have local admin rights to their work computers – meaning they can install, update and remove whatever software they want from their work computer.
-You may not even be aware of this and think it’s just the norm.
+I am guessing your staff have local admin rights to their work computers – meaning they can install, update, and remove whatever software they want from their computer.
+You may be unaware of this and think it’s just the norm.
 However, having “local admin rights” also allows users to turn off services, such as the local firewall and anti-virus software, making their computers vulnerable to attack.

 You will stop this from occurring by removing the “local admin” rights from your staff’s computer accounts.